UNT offers a long tradition of athletics, growing stronger every year.

 In our first year in Conference USA, our Mean Green football team won the Heart of

 Dallas Bowl.
-UNT’s Apogee Stadium serves as a community rallying point, bringing fans
+UNT’s DATCU Stadium serves as a community rallying point, bringing fans

 together as they cheer their hometown football team to victory.
 And whether our student-athletes